AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 Since network traffic is variable and is always less than the advertised maximum theoretical value, try using an online internet connection speed test tool.

-Note that internet speeds are almost always different for uploads and downloads.
+Internet speeds are almost always different for uploads and downloads.
 Assuming that you will need to both upload and download packages, you should use the lower value (usually upload speed) in you calculation.

 ### Example {#example}